Skeen/terraform-provider-os2mo/README.md

 $ make release
 ```

 You will find the releases in the `/dist` directory.
-You will need to rename the provider binary to `terraform-provider-hashicups` and move the binary into [the appropriate subdirectory within the user plugins directory](https://learn.hashicorp.com/tutorials/terraform/provider-use?in=terraform/providers#install-hashicups-provider).
+You will need to rename the provider binary to `terraform-provider-os2mo` and move the binary into [the appropriate subdirectory within the user plugins directory](https://learn.hashicorp.com/tutorials/terraform/provider-use?in=terraform/providers#install-os2mo-provider).
 ## Test sample configuration

 First, build and install the provider.